 - Foster the expansion, redevelopment and revitalization of the city’s business areas through environmentally sustainable projects.

-- Retain and foster the growth of the city’s exiting high-quality businesses.
+- Retain and foster the growth of the city’s existing high-quality businesses.

 - Assist the startup, growth, diversification and expansion of the city’s small businesses.